 The match over, they removed their borrowed armor and gear — which is when we realized, to our great surprise and bemusement, the wee winner was a little girl, and the defeated enemy apparently her older brother.
 Now that I see the photo I notice the girlish white flip flops.
 Neither the boy nor the girl spoke, but he seemed ready to move on to the next amusement, while the girl couldn’t wipe the ear-to-ear smirk off her face.
 Truly a Kodak moment I hope she remembers forever.

-Serenade at Bristol Renaissance Faire It’s when you’re in a hurry or late or in some other strait that you take greatest note of life’s conspiracy against you.
-After we’d decided to go to Bristol Renaissance Faire, I asked J. to … Continue reading →
+It’s when you’re in a hurry or late or in some other strait that you take greatest note of life’s conspiracy against you.
+After we’d decided to go to Bristol Renaissance Faire, I asked J. to pick me up, then we … Continue reading →

 “My, what a handsome pillow it is!”